 The following goal, objectives and policies constitute the Housing Element providing for decent, safe and sanitary housing at affordable costs and in sufficient quantities to meet the needs of both existing and future City residents.
-The data collected for this plan element and its analysis contained in the City's Data and Analysis document, are not part of this plan element, but provide a basis for its formulation.
+The data collected for this plan element and analysis of this data contained in the City's Data and Analysis document, are not part of this plan element, but serve to provide a foundation and basis for the formulation of this portion of the Comprehensive Plan.

 This plan element of the City's Comprehensive Plan establishes a guide for the City to follow in addressing the housing needs of the incorporated area of the City.
-The Housing Element addresses the main goal for housing within the City, as well as, measurable objectives which are established to meet the City's housing goal.
+The Housing Element addresses the main goal for housing within the City through the year 2025, as well as, measurable objectives which are established to meet the City's housing goal.
 In addition, each objective is followed by one or more corresponding policies to provide guidance and direction towards the accomplishment of the objective.